Lavandula x intermedia Exceptional

 Lavandula Exceptional is a fragrant, white-flowered, reblooming lavender with silver-green foliage.

-Common Name: Lavender
+Common Name: Lavandin

 Family: Lamiaceae (The Mint Family)